polarhive/UE23CS/src/UE23CS252B/U1_Application_Layer.md

-# Application Layer
+# The Internet: A Nuts and Bolts View

-> *The idea of networking is to transfer arbitrary data between two or more computers over the internet/LAN.*
+> *The idea of networking is to transfer arbitrary data between two or more computers over the internet/LAN.

-The 7 layers according to the OSI model:
+- **Host**: Named end-systems running apps at the internet's edge
+- **Packet Switching**: Forwards packets over routers and switches
+- **Communication lines**: Media. i.e. Radio, LTE, Fiber
+- **Internet**: A network of networks via interconnected ISPs
+- **Protocols**: control the sending and receiving of messages.
+- **Internet Standards**: RFCs, IETF
+- **Infra**: provides services to applications, web streaming, email, gaming

+> [!Important]
+> Protocols define the format, order, of messages Tx and Rx among network entities, and actions taken on message transmission, receipt.

+---

+# OSI model

 | #   | Layer        | Ex           |
 | --- | ------------ | ------------ |